kazu-yamamoto/pgpdump/README.md

 To know how to use pgpdump, type `pgpdump -h`.

-Some examples are stored in the `data` directory.
+Some examples are stored in the `test` directory.
 Also, you can visualize your pubring and secring.

 ## Home page